qiriro/ctg/pages/about.md

 ## BIBLIOGRAPHY

-[^1]: World Health Organization.
-Trends in maternal mortality 2000 to 2017: estimates by WHO, UNICEF, UNFPA, World Bank Group and the United Nations Population Division: executive summary.
+- [^1]: World Health Organization.
+Trends in maternal mortality 2000 to 2017⁠— estimates by WHO UNICEF, UNFPA, World Bank Group and the United Nations Population Division: executive summary.
 World Health Organization, 2019

-[^2]: Ndola Prata, Paige Passano, Amita Sreenivas, et al. “Maternal mortality in developing countries: Challenges in scaling-up priority interventions”.
+- [^2]: Ndola Prata, Paige Passano, Amita Sreenivas, et al. “Maternal mortality in developing countries: Challenges in scaling-up priority interventions”.
 In:Women’s Health 6.2 (2010), pp. 311–327. issn: 17455057. doi: 10.2217/whe.10.8

-[^3]: United Nations.
+- [^3]: United Nations.
 "Work of the Statistical Commission pertaining to the 2030 Agenda for Sustainable Development".
-In: Global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda for Sustainable Development, 11371 (July 2017), pp. 4–25
+Global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda for Sustainable Development, 11371 (July 2017), pp. 4–25